badabing2005/PixelFlasher/README.md

 # ![Image of PixelFlasher Icon](/images/icon-128.png) PixelFlasher [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is a follow up to [PixelFlasher](/scripts/PixelFlasher.ps1) `Powershell™` script (which is now deprecated and moved to `scripts` directory).
-This is a total rewrite in Python™ using [wxPython](https://www.wxpython.org/) to provide a UI interface.
+This is a total rewrite in Python™ using [wxPython](https://www.wxpython.org/) to provide a cross-platform UI interface.
 The executable which can be found in [releases section](https://github.com/badabing2005/PixelFlasher/releases) is self contained and does not require Python™ to be installed on the system.

 ## DESCRIPTION